-- Greater Wellington will work with NZTA to develop a funding plan. - Greater Wellington will work with KiwiRail and ONTRACK to develop operational parameters, asset responsibilities and ownership, rail industry policy and procurement programmes.
+- Greater Wellington will work with NZTA to develop a Funding Plan. - Greater Wellington will work with KiwiRail and ONTRACK to develop an Implementation Plan.
+This plan will consider operational parameters (including staging and disruption), asset responsibilities and ownership, rail industry policy and procurement programmes.